GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to pass on the resulting System Requirements to the subsystems.***
 * How to involve a Stakeholder and to what degree?
-* In which life cycles is a Stakeholder involved in the project?
+* In which phases of the life cycle is a Stakeholder involved in the project?

+  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Show in a concise manner the relationships from operational capability to operational story, to operational activity, and to operational performer.
 * Show in a concise manner the relationships from operational process to operational story and to operational performer.
-* What Performers or Resources are necessary to operate the intended solution?
 * What additional information the system or a system element needs to generate to enable testing?
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?